754-234-4789

 Select Mid-Century-inspired furnishings, including Eames-style bar stools, reinforce authenticity without veering into nostalgia.

-The open dining area centers around a substantial rustic wood table that harmonizes with the ceiling above.
-Black Mid-Century-inspired chairs and a strong black credenza anchor the space visually.
+The open dining area centers around a substantial rustic wood table that complements the warmth and texture of the ceiling above.
+Black Mid-Century-inspired dining chairs and a bold black credenza visually anchor the space while reinforcing the home's architectural character.

-A large artwork featuring a golden shell against a black backdrop is flanked by black and brass sconces, introducing balance and sculptural emphasis.
-The composition reflects the disciplined geometry and material contrast characteristic of Mid-Century interiors.
+A large artwork featuring a golden shell against a black backdrop is framed by black and brass sconces, introducing balance and sculptural interest.
+The composition reflects the clean geometry, contrast, and material layering associated with Mid-Century Modern design, inspired by the architectural character of Fort Lauderdale’s 1950s homes.

 These bathroom renovations reinterpret 1950s Mid-Century Modern design through a distinctly South Florida lens.